ray2501/tcl-stbimage/README.md

 `::stbimage::rgb2rgba` is a help command, try to convert RGB image to RGBA image.
+`::stbimage::rgb2grey` is a helper command to convert RGB image to greyscale.

 `format` value should be -
 jpg, png, tga, bmp